Heath Thorpe

 Heath Thorpe (born 3 September 2000) is an Australian artistic gymnast.
-He was a reserve athlete for the Australian team at the 2018 World Artistic Gymnastics Championships, and represented his country at the 2019 Summer Universiade.
-He advanced to the vault final at the 2019 Universiade where he finished sixth.
-Thorpe is a member of Men's Artistic Gymnastics Australian National Squad (2017–Present).
+He represented Australia at the 2022 World Championships and at the 2019 Summer Universiade.

 Personal life

-Thorpe studies at the Queensland University of Technology where he is pursuing a degree in communications.
+Thorpe studied communication at the Queensland University of Technology.
 He currently resides in Sydney, Australia.
 He is openly gay.

 Gymnastics career

 2018

 Thorpe made his international debut as a junior at the 2018 RD761 Junior International Team Cup, where he placed third in the vault final.
 Thorpe then went on to make his senior international debut at the 2018 Pacific Rim Gymnastics Championships in April and qualified to the vault final, to finish fourth.

 Thorpe competed at the 2018 Australian Gymnastics Championships and placed first on floor.

 In October, Gymnastics Australia announced Thorpe to the 2018 World Artistic Gymnastics Championships team.
-Whilst in Doha, Thorpe was announced as the alternate for the team and did not compete in the event.
+While in Doha, Thorpe was announced as the alternate for the team and did not compete in the event.

 2019

 In February, Thorpe was announced to compete at the Individual Apparatus Artistic Gymnastics World Cup taking place in Melbourne, despite having had surgery to remove screws from his elbow just eight weeks prior to the event.

 Thorpe competed at the 2019 Australian Gymnastics Championships, finishing sixth all around, second on floor and third on vault in the senior international competition.

 Thorpe was announced to represent his country at the 2019 Summer Universiade in Naples, Italy.
 Thorpe went on to qualify to the event finals, placing sixth in the vault final.